Mortimer333/Dito/documentation/SETTINGS.md

 They are saved together with their version number used when registering the components, so with new version new components will be retrieved.
 Just remember to bump a version or disable this feature.
 ### callback
-Callback must be function which will be called when not only top level components are loaded but also any nested components in them.
-This method being called basically means that page has loaded and is ready to use.
+Callback must be function.
+It will be called when all (not only top level) components are loaded.
+This method being called means that page has loaded and is ready to use.

+## Dito Instance

+Dito instance can be only created once and after creation can be found in `window.__dito.main` attribute.
+Multiple attempts of creating Dito instance will result in error and failure.